 11. Travel Agent

 Arranging a special trip for your clients can be extremely satisfying, especially if it’s a once-in-a-lifetime experience.
-And the plus side of this position is that you get to travel a lot so you can get a feel for what you’re selling to your customers.
+And the plus side of being a travel agent is that you get to travel a lot so you can get a feel for what you’re selling to your customers.

 Average salary: $36,600 / £15,600 per year